 I would add that your daily goals should be realistic.
 Don’t set a goal like “I will land a job today”.
 Include several smaller goals in your day like, “I will spend 1-2 hours on LinkedIn looking for the hiring decision makers at my target companies that are on my list of people to connect with.
-I will see which LinkedIn Groups they belong to and join those Groups.”

 2. Exercise and eat well everyday.

 Important whether or not you’re job searching, exercising and healthy eating promote better productivity, thinking, and more restful sleep.
-Eating well will probably result in losing some weight, which can diminsh snoring, if you suffer from that sleep-depriving habit.
+Eating well will probably result in losing some weight, which can diminish snoring, if you suffer from that sleep-depriving habit.

 3. Find someone to talk with.

 Don’t keep all your fears and stress inside.
 Family and friends can be very supportive and helpful in providing a different perspective, and to just unload to.
 You can’t keep all these things in and expect to sleep well and be prepared to tackle your job search to-do list the next day.

 If you’re floundering and getting nowhere each day, take the time to be introspective, determine what you may be doing wrong and how you can improve.
 If it’s been several weeks or several months, and nothing is happening in your job search – no interviews, no action, no nothing – you need to figure out how to fix it.
 If you’re completely stuck and don’t have a clue how to fix it, it may be time to turn to a job search professional.